phdata/tram-cicd-template/cicd_deployment_strategy.md

 ### Source Control

-Tram resources, including ‘group’ files and ‘templates’ should always be stored in source control.
+Tram resources, including 'group' and 'model' files should always be stored in source control.

 #### Source Control Configuration